CVE-2026-47828: CWE-295 Improper Certificate Validation in BOSH-Ecosystem / BOSH (bosh-cli) bosh-cli

 Technical Summary

-CVE-2026-47828 describes an improper certificate validation vulnerability (CWE-295) in the BOSH-Ecosystem's bosh-cli tool.
-When executing bosh create-env or bosh delete-env, the CLI uploads compiled CPI packages and rendered job templates to a VM's DAV blobstore over HTTPS but fails to verify the server's TLS certificate even though a CA certificate is provided in the installation manifest.
-This allows a network attacker to perform a man-in-the-middle attack, terminate the TLS connection, harvest Basic-auth credentials, and read sensitive bootstrap secrets.
-The attacker can then replay these credentials against the VM's agent to achieve root code execution.
-The vulnerability affects bosh-cli versions prior to 7.10.4.
-The CVSS 4.0 score is 8.9, indicating high severity.
+CVE-2026-47828 is an improper certificate validation vulnerability (CWE-295) in the BOSH-Ecosystem's bosh-cli tool.
+During the execution of 'bosh create-env' and 'bosh delete-env', the CLI uploads compiled CPI packages and rendered job templates to a new VM's DAV blobstore over HTTPS but fails to verify the server's TLS certificate.
+This occurs even though a CA certificate for the endpoint is present in the installation manifest.
+An attacker positioned on the network can terminate the TLS connection, capture Basic-auth credentials, and access the rendered-templates archive containing bootstrap secrets for the new BOSH Director.
+The attacker can then replay credentials against the VM's agent to achieve root code execution.
+This vulnerability affects bosh-cli versions prior to 7.10.4.

 Potential Impact